A Complete Guide to Success in Veterinary Jobs

 The veterinary profession has changed a lot over the last few decades, and most of this change can be linked to technological strides made in the medical industry.
 Advances in equipment for diagnosis, monitoring and treatment have had a great impact on the quality of services offered.
 Wearable technology, such as Fitbits for dogs, is now essential for monitoring the animal during daily activities.
 Technology also eases workload management, thus ensuring efficiency at vet clinics.

-As of 2018, an estimated 40% of people in the UK owned at least one pet, and the total number of pets in the UK was 57 million.
+According to the latest data from the World Animal Foundation, approximately 17.2 million households, representing 60% of the total, are estimated to own one of the 36 million pets in the UK.
 Following this trend, the profession will continue to be in demand since all pet owners want the best for their animals; most owners even consider the pet as a family member.
 The result will be an increase in veterinary costs for the pet owners due to shortage of staff, especially if Brexit is passed and all non-UK vets are unable to stay.

 So, is considering veterinary jobs in the UK a wise career move?
 The profession is still a great career choice that offers good pay and a desirable work-life balance.
 The internet age is filled with endless possibilities, but you will still be required to follow the traditional approach of acquiring the qualifications first before considering the options.